Free worldwide shipping on every order

 Can I run multiple panels in a larger studio?

 Yes.
-Multi-panel setups scale linearly.
-A second panel in a second room adds capacity without diluting per-panel economics.
-Most studios start with one and add a second once attach rate exceeds 25%.
+Multi-panel setups add capacity room by room.
+Most studios start with one and add a second once the recovery room is consistently booked.

 What if my room is shared with another use (treatment room, retail nook)?